ng-Classic/ng-classic/aio/content/guide/upgrade.md

 #### Add the *CheckmarkPipe*

 The AngularJS directive had a `checkmark` *filter*.
-Turn that into an Angular Classic**pipe**.
+Turn that into an Angular Classic **pipe**.

 There is no upgrade method to convert filters into pipes.
 You won't miss it.
 It is easy to turn the filter function into an equivalent Pipe class.
 The implementation is the same as before, repackaged in the `transform` method.
-Rename the file to `checkmark.pipe.ts` to conform with Angular Classicconventions:
+Rename the file to `checkmark.pipe.ts` to conform with Angular Classic conventions:

 <code-example header="app/core/checkmark/checkmark.pipe.ts" path="upgrade-phonecat-2-hybrid/app/core/checkmark/checkmark.pipe.ts"></code-example>